wrt2dc/trellis/README.md

 # Trellis

-A simple implementation of the Fedora API.
+A repository that implements the Fedora API.

 This currently consists of the following elements: